 - strengthening and lengthening the muscles at the same time

-- Alignment and postural correction
+- alignment and posture’s correction

-- better balance and coordination
+- balance and coordination